Porsche: Developments

 In post-war Germany, parts were generally in short supply, so the 356 automobile used components from the Volkswagen Beetle, including the engine case from its internal combustion engine, transmission, and several parts used in the suspension.
 The 356, however, had several evolutionary stages, A, B, and C, while in production, and most Volkswagen-sourced parts were replaced by Porsche-made parts.
 Beginning in 1954, the 356's engines started utilizing engine cases designed specifically for the 356.
 The sleek bodywork was designed by Erwin Komenda, who also had designed the body of the Beetle.
 Porsche's signature designs have, from the beginning, featured air-cooled rear-engine configurations (like the Beetle), rare for other car manufacturers, but producing automobiles that are very well balanced.

-In 1964, after a fair amount of success in motor-racing with various models including the 550 Spyder, and with the 356 needing a major re-design, the company launched the Porsche 911: another air-cooled, rear-engined sports car, this time with a six-cylinder "boxer" engine.
+In 1964, after a fair amount of success in motor-racing with various models including the 550 Spyder, and with the 356 needing a major redesign, the company launched the Porsche 911, another air-cooled, rear-engined sports car, this time with a six-cylinder "boxer" engine.
 The team to lay out the body shell design was led by Ferry Porsche's eldest son, Ferdinand Alexander Porsche (F. A.).
 The design phase for the 911 caused internal problems with Erwin Komenda, who led the body design department until then.
-F. A. Porsche complained Komenda made unauthorized changes to the design.
-Company leader Ferry Porsche took his son's drawings to neighbouring chassis manufacturer Reuter.
-Reuter's workshop was later acquired by Porsche (so-called Werk 2).
+F. A. Porsche complained that Komenda made unauthorized changes to the design.
+Company leader Ferry Porsche took his son's drawings to neighbouring chassis manufacturer Reuter, whose workshop was later acquired by Porsche (so-called Werk 2).
 Afterward, Reuter became a seat manufacturer, today known as Keiper-Recaro.